Remorax/Website/content/featured/OntoEvaluator/index.md

 show: 'true'
 ---

-An ontology quality evaluation tool that uses Epsilon-Support Vector Regression to score and rank ontologies by syntactic and semantic quality based on the <a href="http://oops.linkeddata.es/catalogue.jsp">pitfalls</a> present.
+An ontology quality evaluation tool that uses Epsilon-Support Vector Regression to score and rank ontologies by syntactic and semantic quality based on the <a href="http://oops.linkeddata.es/catalogue.jsp">pitfalls</a> present. **Ongoing for [SRC 2020](https://src.acm.org/)**